 Added or updated documentation for the following libraries:

 API documentation of all libraries now also mentions the location of header files and source files.

-The nRF9160: Asset Tracker sample does not wait for connection to nRF Cloud before trying to send data.
+The nRF9160: Asset Tracker sample does not wait for connection to nRF Connect for Cloud before trying to send data.
 This causes the sample to crash if the user toggles one of the switches before the board is connected to the cloud.